According to ESRB, this game contains: Violence

 Author: Daniel Weissenberger

-According to ESRB, this game contains: Blood and Gore, Violence
+According to ESRB, this game contains: Gambling, Use of Alcohol, Violence

 When a movie reviewer sits down to watch the movie he's supposed to write about, he's relatively certain that it's not going to break down halfway through, and then need to be watched over again from the beginning.
 Book reviewers can be pretty sure that the manuscript they're sent by the publishers won't be missing the final chapter.
 Because I'm reviewing a video game, though, I was forced to experience the equivalent of both these things when playing Pirates of the Caribbean.